MeltwaterArchive/storyplayer/modules/form/usingForm.md

 _usingForm()_ allows you to interact with the specified form inside the page.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FormActions_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingForm_.

 ## Behaviour And Return Codes